Back to Blog

 When it comes to suppressors and welding, it all comes down to the types of metals being used in the construction process.
 The harder a metal is, usually measured on the Rockwell scale, determines how a metal is going to be welded and the technique that best suits the project.
 Harder metals, like titanium and Inconel, require different techniques that soften metals like stainless steel.

-• Stainless steel - Stainless steel is a common metal and is used for several parts within your BANISH silencer, as well as some outer parts on select models.
+• Stainless steel - Stainless steel is a common metal and is used for several parts within many silencers, as well as some outer parts on select models.
 Stainless steel is made by combining iron with chromium.
 The amount of chromium in the alloy is what makes welding with stainless a bit tricky depending upon the welder.
 The same elements that give stainless steel its anti-corrosion properties also tend to make it a little softer metal, which makes welding stainless steel a little tricky.
-The temperature of the welds is critical for good adhesion and to avoid voids in the weld, but since we know exactly what form of stainless we use, this isn’t an issue with BANISH silencers, especially when looking at a product like the Buck 30 by BANISH.
+The temperature of the welds is critical for good adhesion and to avoid voids in the weld, but since these companies know exactly what form of stainless they use, this isn’t an issue.

 • Aluminum - While aluminum has its place in select products, it is not as commonly used in silencers, especially welded silencers like BANISH.
 Aluminum is lighter than steel and retains less heat that steel.
 It is also more forgiving than steel and absorbs more vibration.
 Due to the makeup of aluminum, to get the same strength as steel, you generally have to use more of it.
 The reason you rarely find aluminum used in silencers is mostly due to heat.
 Aluminum retains less heat than steel, but how it reacts to heat is a different story.
 It cannot take rapid fire, as it has a tendency to warp.
 You get roughly ten shots before you need to let an aluminum suppressor cool down, otherwise you risk a catastrophic failure.